pandas-dev/pandas/doc/source/contributing_docstring.rst

 .. code-block:: python

     def random_letters():
+        """
-        """Generate and return a sequence of random letters.
+        Generate and return a sequence of random letters.

         The length of the returned string is also random, and is also returned.